OctoPrint/plugins.octoprint.org/_plugins/m33fio.md

 featuredimage: /assets/img/plugins/m33fio/model_editor.png

 disabled: This plugin has been abandoned by its author and it is no longer being maintained.
+See [this ticket](https://github.com/OctoPrint/plugins.octoprint.org/issues/411) on the plugin repository issue tracker.

 ---